cmda-bt/pt-course-18-19/week-5.md

 Make a _pull request_ to **three different repositories** of fellow student.
 You can **fix some of the feedback** from the issue of the last assignment or **rewrite a part of the application** based on your own findings.
 Did you do it in an alternative way?
 Can you make the code more readable?

 * **Maintainer**: Have a good look at the incoming code from your fellow student.
 Does it adhere to your code standard?
 Do a thorough code review before you merge.
 * **Contributor**: Before you make a _pull request_ have a look at any code standards that the repository of the maintainer is currently using.
+How is the folder structure set-up?
+What features of `js` does your fellow student use?

 #### Methods
 *   [Quality Review](www.cmdmethods.nl/cards/showroom/quality-review)